-Sotheby’s Institute of Art in Los Angeles is partnered with Claremont Graduate University, and draws upon faculty and curriculum from the Drucker School of Management, the Getty Leadership Institute, and the University’s School of Arts and Humanities.
-Students are offered a rigorous education in the creation, management, and leadership of a wide range of arts organizations and initiatives, while also enjoying unparalleled access to LA’s great cultural institutions and arts professionals.
+Sotheby’s Institute of Art in Los Angeles is partnered with Claremont Graduate University, and draws upon faculty and curriculum from the Getty Leadership Institute and the University’s School of Arts and Humanities.
+Students are offered a rigorous education in the creation, management, and leadership of arts organizations and initiatives, while also enjoying unparalleled access to LA’s dynamic cultural institutions and arts professionals.

-Internationally celebrated as the global hub for media, music, and entertainment, LA has emerged as an important center of contemporary visual and performing art as well.
-As a result, there is increasing demand in the region for astute, highly-trained and smart creatives who are able to meet the challenges of a global economy that is reshaping the way the arts are created, shared, promoted and consumed.
+Internationally celebrated as a global hub for media, music, and entertainment, LA has emerged as an important center of contemporary visual and performing art as well.
+There is increasing demand in the region for astute, highly-trained and versatile creatives who are able to meet the challenges of an increasingly global and digital economy that is reshaping the way the arts are created, shared, promoted and consumed.

-Art Business focuses on the visual arts with an emphasis on the commercial infrastructure of companies that exhibit, promote and sell works of art.
-Art Business students typically pursue careers as gallerists, auction specialists, advisors, and curators, as well as positions with art fairs, art magazines, public relations firms, museums and arts organizations.
+Art Business focuses on the visual arts with an emphasis on the commercial infrastructure of market players involved in exhibiting, promoting and selling works of art.
+Art Business students typically pursue careers as gallerists, auction specialists, advisors, and curators, as well as positions with art fairs, appraisal firms, art magazines, public relations firms, museums, and public and performing arts organizations.

 Arts Management focuses on the visual and performing arts in mission-driven organizations.
 Arts Management graduates typically pursue careers in nonprofit management, social enterprise, program development, curation and presenting, policy and public service, philanthropy and fundraising, marketing and communications, arts education, and research.